107 Circuit St, Norwell, MA 02061, USA

 Features

-It will feature the Nancy Hemingway Memorial Garden, a perennial garden honoring a Norwell Conservation Agent who lost her battle with breast cancer in 2020.
+It features the Nancy Hemingway Memorial Garden, a perennial garden honoring a Norwell Conservation Agent who lost her battle with breast cancer in 2020.
 The garden and surrounding wildflower meadows were her vision for this once-fallow field.
-Benches and pink flowering trees will be added to provide shade and places for reflection.
+Benches and pink flowering trees provide shade and places for reflection.
+The garden was dedicated in September 2023.

 Other future plans include a raised-bed Community Garden, coordinated by Norwell Farms, for education and recreation.
 Sculptures and a walking labyrinth are planned for the wildflower area.